What makes certain SaaS companies stand out from the others?

 3) Resource Pages

 There are literally thousands of resource pages on the internet.
 These are essentially pages that aim to give readers as many resources on a particular topic as possible.

 Here's a classic example: 70 Best Ecommerce Marketing Resources

-They’re perfect for targetting either SaaS products directly, or perhaps an informational piece of content.
+They're perfect for targeting either SaaS products directly, or perhaps an informational piece of content.